SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Results and Analysis

-We then try different manipulations where the randomness is reduced and thus semantic change is smaller.
-More specifically, in Table \ref{pos}, we test three settings, no augmentation, inserting punctuation based on rules (i.e., PI), as well as randomly inserting punctuation (Random Insertion).
-Notice that in Random Insertion, the candidate punctuation is not within the anchor sentence, instead, we use all punctuation in English as the pool.
-It turns out that applying augmentation according to the rules perform best among them, while Random Insertion performs worst.
-This result again verifies the importance of retaining semantic consistency since randomly inserted punctuation is more likely to disturb sentence semantics while rule-based PI generates syntax correct sentence, boosting the representation learning.
+We then try different manipulations where the randomness is reduced and thus semantic shift is smaller.
+More specifically, in Table \ref{pos}, we test three settings, no manipulation, inserting punctuation based on rules (i.e., PI), as well as randomly inserting punctuation (Random Insertion).
+Notice that we don't use negation as a negative sample in this experiment to control the variable.
+It turns out that applying augmentation according to the rules stands out among them, while Random Insertion performs worst.
+This result again verifies the importance of retaining semantic consistency since randomly inserted punctuation is more likely to disturb sentence semantics while rule-based PI generates syntax-correct sentences, boosting representation learning.